/

 9. A Lack of Executive-Level Involvement

 Often, busy executives don’t take the time to understand the issues with the company’s CRM system, resulting in underutilization.
+Engaged leadership is one of the strongest predictors of healthy CRM adoption.

 10. New Users Aren’t Getting Properly Trained